Distributed-Validators-Synctems/school-testnet/testnet_planning.md

 - Tweet url linked in a memo (Come up with something cool to say about DVS Validator School and experience in Testnet)

-`5 points =  5000 atom for everyone who provides a peer.`

-- Tweet url linked in a memo (Leave your detailed feedback in a thread (from 3 tweets) about the School of Validators.
-With mark @synctems @POSTHUMAN_DVS @vbloher.
-The review must be valid, not just praise.
-This will be used as a starting point for your twitter accounts and student feedback.)

-`5 points =  5000 atom for everyone who do this task.`

 📌 Participants need to raise a PR with the details onto `transactions` directory in this repo

 - Time: `16.05.2023 - 18.05.2023` (Only the txs in this time period are considered to be valid)